grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 What About The Other Classifiers?
 ----------------------------------

-In this example, we only made use of the Star classifier; well, what about the Galaxy classifier?
+In this example, we only used the Star classifier; well, what about the Galaxy classifier?

 .. image:: ../../images/galaxy_al_panel.png

 As you can see, each classifier tab is independent of the others, allowing you to tailor each classifier for each label.
 The workflow for training multiple classifiers is down to preference.
-You could focus on a single classifier until you are happy with its performance, then move on to the next, or you could assign a label for a source on one classifier, then switch over tabs and label a source on one of the other classifiers, each will produce the same results.
+You could focus on a single classifier until you are happy with its performance, then move on to the next.
+Alternatively, you could assign a label for a source on one classifier, switch tabs and label a source on one of the other classifiers.
+Each will produce the same results.

 .. raw:: html